-- 9. Where a refund is required to be provided under this Rule, it will be provided within 30 days of the flight disruption.. - F. Standards Of Treatment Denial of Boarding Within the Carrier's Control And Within The Carrier's Control But Required For Safety Purposes - 1.
-Before a passenger boards the flight reserved as an alternate travel arrangement per (E)(1), the carrier will provide them with the following treatment free of charge: - a) food and drink in reasonable quantities, taking into account the length of the wait, the time of day and the location of the passenger; and b) access to a means of communication.
+- 7. Refunds under this section will be made in conformity with Rule 125(B), Involuntary refunds and must be paid by the method used for the original payment and to the person who purchased the ticket or additional service. - F. Standards Of Treatment Denial of Boarding Within the Carrier's Control And Within The Carrier's Control But Required For Safety Purposes - 1.
+Before a passenger boards the flight reserved as an alternate travel arrangement per (E)(1), the carrier will provide them with the following treatment free of charge: - a) food and drink in reasonable quantities, taking into account the length of the wait, the time of day and the location of the passenger; and - b) access to a means of communication.